Office of the Chancellor

 About the Chancellor

-In addition to many other honors and awards, Sister Therese was the 1998 recipient of the National Conference Humanitarian Award, the 1998 John E. Fogarty Achievement Award and the Mercy Higher Education Leadership Award.
+In addition to many other honors and awards, Sister Therese was a recipient of the John E. Fogarty Achievement Award and the Mercy Higher Education Leadership Award.
 She is also an inductee to the Rhode Island Heritage Hall of Fame.
-In March 2007, Sister Therese was a Fulbright Senior Specialist at Krasnoyarsk State University in Russia.
-The state of Kentucky commissioned Sister Therese as a Kentucky Colonel in December 2008.
+Sister Therese was a Fulbright senior specialist at Krasnoyarsk University in Russia, and the state of Kentucky commissioned her as a Kentucky Colonel in 2008.

 Sister Therese holds a doctorate from Harvard University in education with emphasis in administration, planning and social policy.
 She holds a master's degree in mathematics from Villanova University and completed the international senior executive program at MIT's Sloan School of Management.